The Shockingly Simple Math Behind Early Retirement

 ** definition of take-home pay: gross income minus all taxes.
 Remember to add back in any 401k or other savings deductions to the paycheck you see, since these are really part of what you are “taking home” – you just happen to be saving it automatically.

-Note on how to track spending: we do almost all spending by credit card, and the rest by automated bank debit (checks or cash only for things that strictly require it, like Craigslist purchases).
+Note on how to track spending: we do almost all spending using the best rewards credit card I can get my hands on, and the rest by automated bank debit (checks or cash only for things that strictly require it, like Craigslist purchases).
 So at the end of the year just need to review the online statements for card and bank.

-Recently this has been revolutionized by signing up for an account at Mint.com.
+Recently this has been revolutionized by apps like Personal Capital or Mint.com.
 Same basic idea, but it lets me see up-to-the-minute spending that is automatically categorized into nice pie charts, etc. If a figure looks surprisingly high, you can click in to see the detailed transactions in the various accounts that were added together to make that category.
 Quite futuristic.

 I like the simplicity of this.
 And as usual, the number of work years saved through small lifestyle changes boggles the mind.